-The Missing Pillar Talks: Heritage and Sustainable Development
+The Missing Pillar Talks 2021: Heritage and Sustainable Development

 The Missing Pillar Talks is a series of panel conversations about culture’s contribution to sustainable development.
-The first event on 29th March was hosted as part of the three-day event Heritage of Future Past, and looked to sustainable development through a heritage lens.
+The first event on 29 March was hosted as part of the three-day event Heritage of Future Past, and looked to sustainable development through a heritage lens.
+Watch here.

 SXSW – Composing for film and TV